When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 2) However, if the organisation consists of 700 total users – 100 are engaging in self-service BI, while the remaining 600 occasionally view BI content – the most economical deployment option would be to license Power BI Pro for the 100 users engaging in self-service BI and to license Power BI Premium for the 600 seeking occasional access to view BI content.

-3) If the organisation instead consists of 5,000 total users – 4,000 are engaging in self-service BI, while the remaining 1,000 occasionally view BI content – the best deployment option would be for the organization to license Power BI Pro for the 4,000 users engaging in self-service BI and to license Power BI Premium for the 1,000 seeking occasional access to view BI content.
+3) If the organisation instead consists of 5,000 total users – 4,000 are engaging in self-service BI, while the remaining 1,000 occasionally view BI content – the best deployment option would be for the organisation to license Power BI Pro for the 4,000 users engaging in self-service BI and to license Power BI Premium for the 1,000 seeking occasional access to view BI content.

 Take the time to assess each tier of Power BI currently available, identify how many users in your organisation need to build reports and view them, and examine your current data estate to determine whether your data platform is mature enough to properly take advantage of Power BI’s features and benefits.
+But before determining which Power BI version is best for your company, it's first important to understand the wider benefits of business intelligence and how it can fit your needs.